This site was built using Squarespace’s Om template, part of the Montauk family. The font is Kepler. (This page was inspired by Uses This.)

 Films & TV: Trakt + TMDB

 I use Trakt to track what I watch.
-A Python sync script pulls my watch history via the Trakt API, then enriches each entry with metadata from TMDB—cast, director, runtime, genre, poster, and rating.
+A Python sync script pulls my watch history via the Trakt API, then enriches each entry with metadata from TMDB: cast, director, writer, runtime, genre, poster and rating.
 You’ll need:

 Books: Goodreads RSS

 Goodreads exposes your “read” shelf via a public RSS feed.
-The sync script pulls titles, authors, ratings, dates, and cover art.
+The sync script pulls titles, authors, ratings, dates and cover art.
 Page counts are backfilled from Open Library’s API.
-No API key required — just your Goodreads user ID.
+No API key is required, just your Goodreads user ID.

 Podcasts: Overcast